 A: Fuck all tempos.
 That’s such a joke.
 Counting in your head?
 Seriously?
 That’s so S-Nation like.
 Counting just distracts you from performing the exercise properly.
 You should be thinking about proper form rather than tempo.
 Explode from the initial position and then lower yourself under control.
 Tempo?
 Nice one.

-Q: How do you feel about freestyle training by feel when it comes to pull-ups?
+Q: How do you feel about training whenever you feel like it?

 A: I think it sucks.
 You cannot train only when you feel like it.
-You have to follow a plan.
+You need a strategy.
 This is how you progress.
-People all around the world keep on marching at the same place because they don’t have a plan and do everything by feel.
-Emotions can be deceptive and manipulated.
+People keep on marching at the same place because they don’t have a plan and do everything by feel.
+Emotions can be deceptive and manipulative.

 Q: My hands get torn up from pull-ups?
 What should I do?